-Jeff Man: It’s interesting, you brought up this analogy of the autobahn and, you know, casually mentioned, you know, everything seems to be reactive.
-But that’s, that’s really the essence of security is is we learn from previous mistakes, we learn from bad things happening.
-I can, I can remember when I first read the PCI data, Data Security Standard, you know, the 400, some odd requirements, you know, when it came out almost 20 years ago, I’m like, oh, yeah, I know why this rule is there.
+Jeff Man: It’s interesting, you brought up this analogy of the autobahn and casually mentioned that everything seems to be reactive.
+But that’s really the essence of security is that we learn from previous mistakes, we learn from bad things happening.
+I can remember when I first read the PCI data, Data Security Standard, the 400-some odd requirements, I was like I know why this rule is there.
 It’s because this happened.
-I mean, it’s virtually every single requirement in there at the time, was because it was trying to cover the bases, and have something that bad that happened, some sort of compromise, some sort of breach.
+I mean, virtually every single requirement was in there at the time because it was trying to cover the bases.

-And if you talk to anybody that’s been around this industry, a reasonable amount of time.
-You’ll very often hear stories about you know, the weaknesses and the things that cause companies to get breached very often or not so much the technology in and of itself, it’s the way the technology has been misappropriated misused, misconfigured users, the people, elements aren’t doing things properly aren’t doing things the way they’re supposed to be doing.
+And if you talk to anybody that’s been around this industry, you’ll very often hear stories about the weaknesses.
+The things that cause companies to get breached very often are not so much the technology in and of itself, it’s the way the technology has been misused, and misconfigured by users.

-I think it is fascinating when organizations get breached, and we see him in the headlines very often, we always love to beat up on these companies, because they didn’t follow good security, they didn’t have good security practices.
-They weren’t doing the right things, what, you know, there was this inherent weakness.
-And we seem to forget that, at the end of the day, they’re a victim of a crime that, you know, somebody committed a crime against an organization that put them into this situation.
+I think it is fascinating when organizations get breached, and we see them in the headlines very often, we always love to beat up on these companies, because they didn’t have good security practices.
+They weren’t doing the right things, there was this inherent weakness.
+And we seem to forget that, at the end of the day, they’re a victim of a crime; somebody committed a crime against an organization that put them into this situation.

-So this concept that you know, there’s responsibility for achieving a certain level of security so that you have, in the early days of PCI, they called it Safe Harbor, you know, you’re not gonna get in trouble, you’re not gonna get faulted for getting compromised or breached.
-If you’re doing some reasonable amount of security.
-And after that, it’s like, well, it could happen to anybody.
-That hasn’t really changed over the years other than there’s less than less idea of Safe Harbor.
-And there’s more and more beating up on the poor victims.
+So this concept that there’s responsibility for achieving a certain level of security, it’s called Safe Harbor, that gives you some reasonable amount of security.
+But security breaches could happen to anybody.
+That hasn’t really changed over the years other than there’s less idea of Safe Harbor and there’s more and more beating up on the poor victims.

-And very often it’s legitimate, because either they’ve, they’ve completely missed the boat on their employee awareness, employees doing the right things, having this sort of culture of security, knowing what you can and can’t do in terms of your business processes and your daily job, your daily routine, versus that expectation, like I said that security is being done by somebody else, security is somebody else’s responsibility within the organization.
-And so it’s okay, I can get, I can do what I do, because I’m covered.
+And very often, it’s legitimate, because either they’ve completely missed the boat on their employee awareness and having the culture of security, knowing what you can and can’t do in terms of your business processes and your daily job versus that expectation of security being somebody else’s responsibility within the organization.

 So what excites me is there’s this never-ending tension.
 And there’s this need to try to open people’s eyes or pull the wool off some people’s eyes, depending on what analogy you want to use to just try to promote a better understanding of what’s at play here.
 What’s involved in terms of securing an organization or securing data these days?